robincornett/display-featured-image-genesis/readme.txt

 If you do not want the height of the backstretch image to be quite the height of the user's browser window, which is the standard, you can reduce it by just a hair.
 Go to Appearance > Display Featured Image Settings and change the 'Height' number from the default of 0.
 The higher this number is, the shorter the window will be calculated to be.
 Feel free to experiment, as no images are harmed by changing this number.

 _Note:_ **Display Featured Image for Genesis** determines the size of your backstretch image based on the size of the user's browser window.
-Changing the "Height/Pixels to Remove" setting tells the plugin to subtract that number of pixels from the measured height of the user's window, regardless of the size of that window.
+Changing the "Height/Pixels to Remove" setting tells the plugin to subtract that number of pixels from the measured height of the user's window, regardless of the size of that window, which is partly why you cannot set this to more than 400.

 If you need to control the size of the backstretch Featured Image output with more attention to the user's screen size, you will want to consider a CSS approach instead.